Uladzislau97/email-guesser-server/README.md

-# Email Guesser
+# Email Guesser Server

 To start server app locally run following commands:

-- `make build` to install necessary dependencies
+- `make install` to install necessary dependencies
-- `make run` to start application
+- `make start` to start application
 - `make test` to run tests

 After start application will be available on `localhost:4567`